 You would have to be living in a cave to not know that Bavaria’s kind of famous for its beer.
 Germany’s largest Bundesland has quite a few breweries, including those that are state-owned and operated.
 However, there are some smaller, privately-owned breweries.
 For example, Ayinger.
 The award-winning brewery is based in the small town of Aying that is just about sixteen miles southeast of Munich.
-In addition to owning the Ayinger brewery, the Inselkammer family also operate Brauereigasthof Hotel Aying, a four-star hotel in Aying.
+In addition to owning the Ayinger brewery, the Inselkammer family also operates Brauereigasthof Hotel Aying, a four-star hotel in Aying.
 I recently ventured out of Munich to visit the town of Aying and to spend the night at the Brauereigasthof Hotel Aying.

 Aying the Town